nkimotou/BART-Summarizer/README.md

 `This committee meets annually to assess the effectiveness of policies on environmental protection.`

 **Compressed Summary:**
-`Thus com2it2e2 me2ts an2ual2y to as2es2 the ef2ectivenes2 of policies on environmental protection.`
+`This com2it2e2 me2ts an2ual2y to as2es2 the ef2ectivenes2 of policies on environmental protection.`

 ***
 ## Developer Notes